ms1963/SudokuSolverAndGenerator/README.md

 + XXXstrategy.py: implementation of a single occupation or influence strategy.

 + links.py comprises the class Links used to find weak and strong links (between cells), inner links (within cell).
 A strong link is a link between two cells in the same column, row, quadrant if these are the only ones to contain a candidate.
 We know: if the candidate is not the one that is occupying one cell, it must occupy the other.
 A weak link is a link between a pair of cell in a row, column, quadrant containing a candidate, but there are further cells in the same row, column, candidate that same candidate.
 We know that if a candidate occupies one cell of the link, it does not occupy the other(s).
-The Links class stores finds these links and puts it in its own vector of links regarding a particular candidate.
+The Links class finds and stores these links and puts it in its own vector of links regarding a particular candidate.
+It is leveraged in more complex chaining strategies.

 To run the main programm start the shell: